1, 241 FW 12

 Originating Office: Division of Safety and Health

-Trainee Class A Fallers and Class A, B, and C Fallers must complete annual chain saw refresher training.
-The Project Leader/supervisor/facility manager determines what will serve as refresher training and documents employees’ completion of the training.
+Basic Faller Trainees, Basic Fallers, Intermediate Fallers, and Advanced Fallers must complete annual chain saw refresher training.
+The Project Leader/Supervisor/Facility Manager determines what will serve as refresher training and document employees’ completion of the training.
 The refresher training options shown here follow the S-212 chain saw refresher course requirements.

 There is no minimum time requirement for the refresher training.
 Time allocated to the refresher should reflect the skill and amount of time students use chain saws.
 There are also no requirements for content because of the variety of chain saw types, safety subjects, and situations faced in the field.